rbouqueau/TTML_in_MP4_DASH_statement/README.md

 </tt:tt>
 ```

 Some workflows may decide that the TTML Authoring tool will post-process the TTML content to produce those non-timewise-overlapping TTML documents with a fine granularity to support the smallest segment duration and take care of timebase conversions.
 Such a post-processing TTML Segmenting tool would make the task of tools down the chain easier.
 Other workflows may decide to leave the segmentation to tools down the chain like the DASH packager because the segment duration is only known at that level in the workflow.
-Yet other workflows may use tools in-between to make the TTML authoring DASH-unuware and the DASH processing TTML-unaware.
+Yet other workflows may use tools in-between to make the TTML authoring DASH-unaware and the DASH processing TTML-unaware.
 Depending on the design choice, the interface between the tools in the workflow will not be the same.

 The TTML content may be segmented in the following ways:
  - A single TTML document is created for the entire streaming session.
 The content is marked as redundant in all but the first sample or segment (technical details below in this document).